skrey/yellow-extensions/features/update/README.md

 The second option is to update your website at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php update` followed by optional extensions.
 You can force the update if necessary.
 Deleted files can be found in the `system/trash` folder.

-## How to add and remove extensions
+## How to add an extension

-You can add and remove extensions in the file manager.
+You can download and add extensions as ZIP-files.
 You can also add extensions at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
-Type `php yellow.php install` followed by optional extensions.
+Type `php yellow.php install` followed by more arguments.
 You can also remove extensions at the command line.
-Type `php yellow.php uninstall` followed by optional extensions.

 This extension uses the [cURL library](https://github.com/curl/curl) by Daniel Stenberg to download files.
 Developers can use the [release extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/release).